 Repeatedly crossing that 85-decibel threshold can have unpleasant consequences.
 While the ringing in your ears from a loud noise is usually brief, for about 20 million Americans, it never stops [source: American Tinnitus Association].
 Chronic tinnitus can be a symptom of infections, high blood pressure and compacted earwax, but it is commonly associated with noise-related hearing loss.

 There are a few simple ways to safeguard your hearing.
 First, be aware of the noise levels around you.
 If you know you're going to be in a loud environment, such as a rock concert, wear earplugs.
 Also, notice how close you are to the source of loud noises and how long you're exposed to them.
 And pay attention to the ringing in your ears.
 Our bodies are sometimes more fragile than we think.

 What's that?
 Still curious about how your hearing works?
-Visit the related links on the next page.
+Visit the related links below.

 - American Tinnitus Association.
 "Understanding the Facts."
 (March 1, 2016) http://www.ata.org/abouttinnitus/index.php

 - Goldberg, Jeff.
 "The Quivering Bundles That Let Us Hear."
 Seeing, Hearing and Smelling the World.
 1997.
 Howard Hughes Medical Institute.
 (Feb.
 15, 2008)http://www.hhmi.org/senses/c120.html

 - Hudspeth, James.
 "Hair cells of the inner ear."
 The Rockefeller University.
 (Feb.
 15, 2008) http://www.rockefeller.edu/labheads/hudspeth/hairCells.php